Samsung’s Bixby lays the groundwork for the company’s smart home play

 Samsung adds a controller to the Gear VR, will bundle both with Galaxy S8 pre-orders

 The Galaxy S8’s main selling point still isn’t fully formed.
-Announced the week leading up to today’s main event, Bixby is as much a key building block for the company moving forward as is the shiny new piece of a flagship phone.
+Announced the week leading up to today’s main event, Bixby is as much a key building block for the company moving forward as it is a shiny new piece of a flagship phone.
 The company is finally ready to make its play for the smart home, and the new messenger is going to be a key component.

 Consider this: The company hasn’t been nearly as aggressive in its bid to provide a unifying presence for connected-home devices.
 Sure, the company picked up SmartThings back in 2014, but the Kickstarter-funded company hasn’t promoted the technology with the same push as Amazon’s Echo or Apple’s HomeKit, even as interest in the technology has skyrocket.